 In terms of teacher recruitment, training and incentives, Government will improve Teacher Training College facilities to enable the recruitment and training of more primary teachers.
 In addition, existing unqualified teachers will be provided with initial training and qualified teachers' skills will be upgraded using in-service training (INSET).
-Moreover, the Teacher Development Unit will be upgraded and further strengthened.
+Moreover, the Department of Teacher Education and Development will be upgraded and further strengthened, and due attention will be given to issues of teacher management and deployment.
 Finally, Government will revise teachers' remuneration packages, to ensure retention of teachers, particularly in rural areas.